Who are the band members and what do they play?

 What are the band's main influences?

-Most classic rock, The Replacements, Oasis, Tom Petty & The Heartbreakers, Styx, Brian Jonestown Massacre, Black Rebel Motorcycle Club, The Stone Roses, Ian Brown
+Most classic rock, The Replacements, Oasis, Tom Petty & The Heartbreakers, Styx, Brian Jonestown Massacre, Black Rebel Motorcycle Club, The Smithereens, The Stone Roses, Ian Brown

 Have you played any notable gigs, festivals or other events?
 Likewise radio or TV appearances?